 The financial statements are prepared on a going concern basis, which the Trustee believes to be appropriate as they believe that the Plan has adequate resources to realise its assets and meet benefit payments in the normal course of affairs (continue to operate) for at least the next twelve months.
-In reaching this conclusion, the Trustee considered plausible downside scenarios resulting from the impact of the COVID-19 outbreak and its effect on the general health of the employer and the longer term viability of the Plan.
-The result of the Trustee's assessment being that the overall funding position of the Plan and the Employer's ability to continue to meet its ongoing contributions is unlikely to have been significantly impacted.
-This assessment gives the Trustee confidence to prepare the financial statements on a going concern basis.
+In reaching this conclusion, the Trustee considered overall funding position of the Plan and Employer's ability to continue to meet its ongoing contributions.